thaibault/weboptimizer/readme.md

 external dependencies not managed within current project) or an application (everything should be bundled including external libraries) since many preconfigurations are targeting on this two different use cases.
-Anyway you can customize each configure by hand in each case.
+Anyway you can customize each configuration preset by hand.

     #!JSON